solana-developers/solana-cookbook/docs/th/guides/debugging-solana-programs.md

 The bee's knees eh?

 ## Local Validator Node Testing from Client Apps
-Lastly, you can start a local validating node and load your program and any accounts using the `solana-test-validator` from the command line.
+Lastly, you สามารถ start a local validating node and load your program and any accounts using the `solana-test-validator` from the command line.

 In this approach, you will need a client application either using Rust [RcpClient](#resources) or in